sagemath/sage/src/doc/en/developer/coding_basics.rst

       sage: U._repr_()                                                                                                                                                    # this is fine
       'Quasi-projective subscheme X - Y of Projective Space of dimension 2 over Integer Ring, where X is defined by:\n  (no polynomials)\nand Y is defined by:\n  x - y'

-  - Annotations for modularization purposes such as ``# optional - sagemath-combinat sagemath-modules`` (see :ref:`section-further_conventions`) should be aligned at column 88.
+  - Doctest tags for modularization purposes such as ``# needs sage.modules`` (see :ref:`section-further_conventions`) should be aligned at column 88.
     Clean lines from consistent alignment help reduce visual clutter.
-    Moreover, at the maximum window width, only the word fragment ``# option`` will be visible without horizontal scrolling, striking a thoughtfully chosen balance between presenting the information and reducing visual clutter.
+    Moreover, at the maximum window width, only the word ``# needs`` will be visible in the HTML output without horizontal scrolling, striking a thoughtfully chosen balance between presenting
+    the information and reducing visual clutter.
 (How much can be seen may be browser-dependent, of course.)
 In visually dense doctests, you can try to sculpt out visual space to separate the test commands from the annotation.

-  - Annotations for doctests depending on optional packages such as ``# optional - pynormaliz``, on the other hand, should be aligned so that they are visible without having to scroll horizontally.
+  - Doctest tags such as ``# optional - pynormaliz`` that make the doctest conditional on the presence of optional packages, on the other hand, should be aligned so that they are visible without having to scroll horizontally.
+    The :ref:`doctest fixer <section-fixdoctests-optional-needs>` uses
+    tab stops at columns 48, 56, 64, ... for these tags.

 - **Python3 print:** Python3 syntax for print must be used in Sage code and doctests.
 If you use an old-style print in doctests, it